-The Back to BaSICS program is a two year initiative funded by a grant from the Pennsylvania Commission on Crime and Delinquency to reduce crime and violence, by improving the mental and emotional health of the youth in Uptown Harrisburg, and by improving the physical environment of the neighborhood.
+The RISEUP program is a two year initiative, done in cooperation with Penn State University and funded by a grant from the Pennsylvania Commission on Crime and Delinquency, to reduce crime and violence, by improving the mental and emotional health of the youth in Uptown Harrisburg, and by improving the physical environment of the neighborhood.
 The key outcomes targeted in this program are:

 (1) reduced rates of property, violent, and drug-related crime,